10 challenges in software product development

 2. No goals to achieve

 The second challenge you may face is that your product team doesn't have set goals for each stage of software development.
 What does this mean?
-For example: if your team works in the scrum methodology, each sprint should have some specific goal that the team should achieve.
-Teamwork basing on achieving goals is more efficient and delivers better quality and business value.
+For example: if your team works in the Scrum methodology, each sprint should have some specific goal that the team should achieve.
+Teamwork based on achieving goals is more efficient and delivers better quality and business value.

 Imagine that you are developing an application that is used in the beauty industry.
 Your team is currently working on a feature that will allow you to onboard more app users.
 If your team knows that the goal is to increase the number of new registrations on the platform, you can be sure that they will be more helpful and maybe suggest interesting solutions that can help you achieve this goal.
 In a situation where they don’t know well the purpose of a specific functionality, they will treat it like just another piece of the product that needs to be written and implemented, with no commitment.
 They will just implement the functionality that should be implemented.
 Let them be proactive by setting goals at the beginning!